 Does 401k Recover After Recession?

-Yes, based on the last 45 years’ data, 401K recovers after recessions.
-For example, after the previous crisis in 2008, 401K recovered 200% after ten years.
+Based on the last 45 years’ data, 401K recovers after recessions.
+For example, after the previous crisis 2008, 401K recovered 200% after ten years.
 However, if you rebalance your portfolio during a problem, you can protect 401K during the recession and improve future results.

 Based on my research, we can see the following recovery percentages after recessions in the last 50 years: